-After authorization by individual farmers, FrieslandCampina annually receives ANCA data of (only) FrieslandCampina dairy farms.
+After authorization by individual farmers, FrieslandCampina annually receives ANCA data of (only) member dairy farms of FrieslandCampina.
 ANCA data used for reporting greenhouse gas emissions in the annual report are anonymized.

 3.2 Reliability of farm specific carbon footprints

 3.2.1.
 Reliability checks of individual carbon footprints: Tukey Fences test As a final step in reliability assurance, next to the checks mentioned above, farm specific carbon footprints of all dairy farms are checked for reliability with a statistic test.
 This statistic test (Tukey Fences Test, Tukey, 1977) was applied in consultation with ANCA experts and WEcR.